GovTechSG/purple-a11y/INTEGRATION.md

 `testThresholdsAndReset()`

-Checks the accumulated issues count against the specified threshold and resets the issues count
+Checks the accumulated issue occurrences count against the specified threshold and resets the issues count

-- Throws an error if the number of accumulated mustFix or goodToFix issues exceeds either of the specified thresholds
+- Throws an error if the number of accumulated mustFix or goodToFix issue occurrences exceeds either of the specified thresholds

 `async terminate()`